-Monster begins the long walk south, scavenging and learning the contours of this familiar land made new.
 Slowly, piece by piece, she begins to rebuild a life.
 Until, one day, she finds a girl: another survivor, feral, and ready to be taught all that Monster knows.
-But the lessons the girl learns are not always those Monster means to teach …
+But as the lonely days pass, the lessons the girl learns are not always the ones Monster means to teach …

 “A terrific piece of writing; tough and tender and insightful.
 Loved it”